Questions To Ask When Buying A House Checklist

 7. When Was the House Put on the Market?

-If the home has been on the market for a long time, the seller may have more motivation to sell.
-A seller with a home listed for more than a few weeks may be more flexible with the sale price or other negotiable aspects like contingencies, terms, credits.
-They may also throw in perks like replacing the carpet or repaving the driveway.
+Market time (or “days on market”) is critical number to pay attention to.
+If the home has been on the market for a long time, the seller will likely have more motivation to sell.
+A seller with a home listed for more than a few weeks may be more flexible with the sale price or other negotiable aspects like buyer contingencies, terms, credits.
+They may also throw in perks like new carpet or a home warranty.

-8. What is the Status of the Local Real Estate Market?
+8. What is the State of the Local Real Estate Market?

 The only way to know if the seller is making a fair and reasonable offer is to compare the listing data to other homes in the local market.

-9. Have Any Safety or Health Issues Been Discovered?
+9. Are There Any Safety or Health Hazards?

 The closing costs are those home-buying expenses beyond the down payment.
 Closing costs can vary and typically include documentation and filing fees for the home appraisal and other administrative needs.
 You can usually expect to pay up between 2-3 percent of the home’s purchase price in closing costs, so it is important to know what to expect before finalizing the sale.